TreeHacks/hackpack-web-frontend/readme.md

 export default Sidebar;
 ```

+The declaration syntax is defining a new React 'component'.

 Here, we hard-code the variable `entries` and then iterate through them to display a `li` item for each of them.